Jared Kushner Downplays Saudi Crown Prince’s Involvement In Khashoggi Murder In Fox News Interview

 The world was rocked in October by the sudden disappearance of dissident Saudi journalist Jamal Khashoggi after he had entered the Saudi Arabian consulate in Istanbul, Turkey.
 Within weeks of his October 2 disappearance, it was confirmed that the Washington Post journalist had been killed inside the consulate, and so began a slew of accusations leveled at the Saudi Arabian government and just as many denials out of Riyadh.

 While the Saudis’ story has changed numerous times since October 2, they finally admitted Khashoggi had died at their hands, and investigations began around the world to determine who had ordered his murder.
 In the United States, the CIA concluded after their investigation that Crown Prince Mohammed bin Salman was responsible, with “zero chance” that he had nothing to do with it.
-But since then, Washington has made it clear that those in the White House don’t take their own intelligence agency’s investigation all that seriously.
+But since then, Washington has made it clear that those in the White House don’t take their own intelligence agency’s investigation as their singular resource.

-As reported by Haaretz, Jared Kushner, U.S. President Donald Trump’s son-in-law and senior adviser, recently actually advised Mohammed bin Salman how to survive the fallout from Khashoggi’s death.
+As reported by Haaretz, Jared Kushner, U.S. President Donald Trump’s son-in-law and senior adviser, recently advised Mohammed bin Salman on how to survive the fallout from Khashoggi’s death.
 Despite protocols for communication with foreign leaders, Kushner continued to meet informally with the Saudi Crown Prince following the murder.

 On Monday night, Kushner appeared on Fox News speaking to Sean Hannity, vowing that the U.S. would get to the bottom of Khashoggi’s brutal killing.